Stocks Turn Higher on Hopes for Rate Cut

 In Asia, Japan's Nikkei fell 2%, while Hong Kong's Hang Seng rose 0.3%.
 Stock markets in China and South Korea were closed.

-Oil prices slumped 2.3%, with the U.S. benchmark on track for its eighth straight day of declines.
+In commodity markets, oil prices slipped 0.2%, with the U.S. benchmark on track for its eighth straight day of declines.

 Write to Jessica Menton at Jessica.Menton@wsj.com and Avantika Chilkoti at Avantika.Chilkoti@wsj.com